AvadoDServer/avado-docs/content/packages/prysm-validator.md

 ## Step 4 : Visit the Ethereum Launchpad to make your deposit to the mainnet contract

+{{< hint type=danger >}}
-> Warning!
+Warning!
 You are about to make the desposit on the official Ethereum 2.0 Launchpad for the mainnet.
 This is a serious commitment and cannot be reversed once you complete the desposit.
 Visiting the official Ethereum 2.0 Lanuchpad is the **ONLY** way you can make the desposit. **Do not attempt to manually send funds to the deposit contract or your will lose your funds.**

-{.is-danger}
+{{< /hint >}}

 Click on the link in the second bullet item of the key generator where it says Done! `Ethereum Launchpad`.